 We have long been fans of Aardman’s Wallace & Gromit.
 A new animation from them is an event not to be missed, particularly at Christmas.
 However, something new has hit the stage this summer.
-Wallace & Gromit have gone on tour with their Musical Marvels show to celebrate 30 cracking years of fun, friendship and dealing with dastardly penguins.
+Wallace & Gromit have gone on tour with a new show – Wallace & Gromit’s Musical Marvels – to celebrate 30 cracking years of fun, friendship and dealing with dastardly penguins.

 In truth, we weren’t sure what to expect but the Carrot Productions show is a clever mix of live orchestral music, animation and video, all interwoven to create an interesting theatrical event which is unlike anything we’ve seen before as a family.